Data Serialization

 Loading...

-We can call the graph.toJSON() method to export the nodes and edges in the graph, returning an object with the structure { cells: [] }, where the cells array stores nodes and edges in rendering order.
+Call graph.toJSON() to export nodes and edges.
+It returns an object like { cells: [] }, where the cells array stores nodes and edges in render order.

 {id: string,shape: string,position: {x: number,y: number},size: {width: number,height: number},attrs: object,zIndex: number,}